Cross-Model Evaluation Protocol · Review Signal

 For new claim categories

 As AI-native solo work becomes more common, more claims will sit outside conventional review structures.
-The protocol generalizes: anywhere a claim exists outside traditional peer review or institutional diligence, cross-model evaluation provides a reproducible alternative.
+The protocol may generalize: anywhere a claim sits outside traditional peer review or institutional diligence, cross-model evaluation can provide a reproducible early-review layer.

 Implication 04